Misterkadrix/challenge-api-deployment/README.md

 # challenge-api-deployment
-Learning how to deplay and API
+Learning how to deply and API